Deep Equilibrium models for Poisson Imaging Inverse problems via Mirror Descent: Numerical experiments

 \section{Numerical experiments}

-In this section, we present several numerical experiments validating the theoretical DEQ-MD framework above.
-We tested our method on an image deblurring problem with Poisson noise with different convolution kernels of and levels of noise to simulate various levels of difficulty.
-The reconstruction are compared with standard approaches tailored to Poisson noise removal, either model-base method or data-driven, such as Poisson PnP \cite{Hurault}.
+In this section, we present several numerical experiments validating the DEQ-MD framework.
+We tested our method under the settings described in Section \ref{data generation}.
+The image reconstructions obtained are compared with the following model-based and data-driven approaches tailored to Poisson noise removal: